What Are Clementines?

 All clementines can be traced back to a hybrid believed to have come from Algeria in the early 20th century.
 French missionary Clément Rodier helped tend a garden where he used a horticultural technique known as grafting.
-This produced an early version of the clementine, which was later named for its creator.
+This produced an early version of the clementine, which was later named after its creator.

 Because they are naturally sweet, clementines work well as a substitute for products with added sugar.
-Their small size, easily removed peel, and sweet flavor make clementines a popular choice for parents who encourage their children to eat plenty of fresh fruits.
+Their small size, easily removable peel, and sweet flavor make clementines a popular choice for parents who encourage their children to eat plenty of fresh fruits.